Actions of the Bluff, 1916: 2 March

 The attackers were guided forward from 4:15 a.m. and attacked on time at 4:30 a.m.
 Two minutes later the artillery began a barrage behind the objectives and took the Germans by surprise, except on the left, where a German machine-gun crew cut down two platoons.
 The waves of infantry easily walked over the remaining wire unopposed.
 The German sentries at the Bluff were found under cover, expecting the artillery salvo after the usual two-minute pause and the rest of the garrison was in dug-outs in the western face of the large crater.
 To the north, the attackers overran the objective on the Bean, which they did not recognise, because the trenches had been obliterated.
 Parties which ventured further forward suffered many casualties and the survivors were pulled back to the objective where consolidation began.
 Later on, some Germans who had been bypassed opened fire but soon surrendered and 181 prisoners were sent to the rear.
 On the left flank the British troops were reinforced and by 5:10 a.m. had captured the machine-gun nest.
 The attackers took 252 prisoners although 47 of them were only taken from the dug-outs at the Bluff after resisting into the evening.

 The raiders blew in the gallery in no man's land that led to the Bluff but those from the 172nd Tunnelling Company were killed by machine-gun fire.
-The German artillery reply began at 9:30 a.m. but intense fire did not begin until 11:00 a.m., by when the British had emptied their front line and made rapid progress in consolidation.
+The German artillery reply began at 9:30 a.m. but the intense fire did not begin until 11:00 a.m., by when the British had emptied their front line and made rapid progress in consolidation.
 The German artillery continued a high rate of fire until 3:15 p.m. and severely damaged the old and new front lines, which took much work to repair.
-One of the trenches was named International Trench after dead from three armies were discovered.
+One of the trenches was named International Trench after the dead from three armies were discovered.
 GR 123 had been exhausted by the 36-hour preparatory bombardment, which destroyed the German positions.
 In the evening bombers from GR 123 and parties from IR 124 and IR 127 counter-attacked.
 The British bombers, with plenty of Mills grenades and supported by many machine-guns were able to repulse the Germans.
 (Each attacker had carried two grenades and 52,000 more had been dumped close by.)